-The stage 1 and stage 2 provisions reflect the probability-weighted estimate of expected credit losses.
+The above provisions reflect the probability-weighted estimate of expected credit losses.
 The provisions comprise both quantitative and qualitative information and analysis, based on the Group's historical experience and taking into consideration both internal and external indicators and including forward-looking information.